 Does volunteering at NWS or similar count as an internship?

 As long as the project includes a direct mentor or supervisor, some project you can implement, and meets the minimum length (10-12 weeks) and time (6-8 hours/week) requirements, volunteer opportunities can count.

 What are my options for funding the program?

-Students enrolled in the Professional Master’s Program are not allowed to accept research/teaching/project assistantships.
+Students enrolled in the Professional Master’s Program are not eligible to receive tuition remission from graduate assistantships.
 This is because the program is supported solely by the tuition from its students.
-However, students can of course apply for scholarships, loans, or on-campus student hourly positions to help fund their studies.
+Students can of course apply for scholarships, loans, assistantships (with no tuition remission), or on/off-campus jobs to help fund their studies.
 Additional information can be found at the UW Office of Student Financial Aid, the UW Student Jobs page, and our Scholarships and Fellowships page.

 Can international students work on/off-campus jobs to help fund tuition?

 Yes, most international students with F-1 or J-1 visa status are eligible to work on/off-campus jobs.
 Please visit the UW Office of International Student Services for additional information.

 If my summer internship is unpaid, is there financial support available?